 Limited Power of Attorney

 Limited Power of Attorney (LPOA) restricts the agent’s authority to specific tasks or a defined period.
-Examples include handling a single real estate transaction or managing specific investments.
+Examples include handling a single real estate transaction or managing particular investments.
 Once the task is completed or the period expires, the LPOA terminates.

 Medical Power of Attorney